-November 3 2013, and my good buddy Mike Burriss and I head out again for cold water Largemouth on the Bay of Quinte.
-We were joined by Mike’s co-worker Steve Hughes who obviously loves bass fishing as much as we do since he was all game to go in this frigid time of year.
-We were to meet at 8am at the boat launch and try to figure some new areas.
+November 3, 2013, and my good buddy Mike Burriss and I head out again for cold water Largemouth on the Bay of Quinte.
+We were joined by Mike’s co-worker Steve Hughes who obviously loves bass fishing as much as we do since he was all game to go at this frigid time of year.
+We were to meet at 8 am at the boat launch and try to figure out some new areas to fish.
 To our surprise or probably more like shock we found the water 10 degrees colder than 2 weeks previous; then it was 57 degrees and on this trip 47 degrees… not the warmest of water temps for what is considered a “warm water species”.

 With the cold in mind, we armed ourselves with the trusty Squarebill KVD Crankbaits as well as Megastrike Strike Back Spinnerbaits and flipping jigs.